 Commercial restoration differs from a property disaster in a home.
 When the damage is in your home, it is emotional because your home is an extension of you.
-Property damage at your place of business may also be emotional, but there are also moving parts and more stakeholders involved in the loss.
-Business disruptions, customer impact, and inventory management are just some of the key issues that occur in a commercial property loss.
+Property damage at your place of business may also be emotional.
+However, there are also moving parts and more stakeholders involved in the loss.
+Business disruptions, customer impact, and inventory management.
+These are just some of the key issues that occur in a commercial property loss.
 To solve the problem, Compleat’s Commercial Restorations follows four pillars: safety, stability, communication, and continuity.

 Commercial Restoration Requires Safety at the Forefront